artkeller/I2CMiniPrefs/README.md

 The `I2CMiniPrefs` library was developed to overcome this limitation by using external, I2C-connected **FRAM (ferroelectric random-access memory)** chips.
 FRAM offers significantly higher write endurance, making it ideal for high-frequency data persistence.
 For most practical applications, it has virtually unlimited endurance, with a typical range of $10^{12}$ to $10^{14}$ write cycles.
 Although it also supports EEPROM, which requires more careful handling due to its lower write endurance of typically $10^{9}$ write cycles, FRAM is the primary focus and recommended memory type for this library's design.

-The library implements a robust **wear-leveling mechanism** and a **garbage collection (GC)** system, ensuring that data is evenly distributed across the memory and deleted entries are reclaimed efficiently.
-This extends the effective lifespan of the external memory chip, especially beneficial for EEPROMs and further enhancing FRAM durability.
+The library implements robust **wear-leveling** and **garbage collection (GC)** mechanisms to ensure data is evenly distributed across memory and deleted entries are efficiently reclaimed.
+These features extend the effective lifespan of the external memory chip, which is especially beneficial for EEPROMs and enhances FRAM durability.

 Note: see https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/nvs_flash.html#